jlegatheaux/RC2020-assignments/assignment-4/README.md

 However, if the network is not a tree, i.e. it has cycles, the algorithm introduces packet duplicates and, in some situations, the number of these duplicates may endlessly grow and make the network collapse, in what is called a "broadcast storm".
 Broadcast storms may be limited when packets are discarded when their TTLs reach 0.
 However, if there are no packet TTLs, or if the network has many alternative paths, they always take place.

 In this assignment we will use several variants of the same network, depicted in the figures below, to analyse the behaviour of the basic flooding algorithm and develop several enhancements.
+The first one is a tree network with no cycles.

 ![A tree network with no cycles](Figures/assign4.2.png)

+The second one is a mesh network with many cycles.

 ![A mesh network with many cycles](Figures/assign4.3.png)

+Finally, the last one is a ring network with some cycles.

 ![A ring network with several cycles](Figures/assign4.1.png)